dhingratul/generative-ai-with-llm/README.md

 # generative-ai-with-llm
+Various PoC/MvP for different libraries and use-cases supporting Generative AI workflows.

-Supporting materials from GenAI instructional series by Andrew Ng
+Also includes supporting materials from GenAI instructional series by Andrew Ng